hwcoe/hwcoe-faculty-directory/readme.md

 # Faculty Directory

 ## Setup
 1. For each faculty member, create a new post.
-Make sure you update the permalink to show the URL structure lastname-firstname if you want the Faculty Directory display to be alphabetical by last name.
+	- Permalink: Edit this to show the URL structure lastname-firstname if you want the Faculty Directory display to be alphabetical by last name.
-	⁃	Title: Faculty member’s name (this is what will display at the top of the page) ⁃	Category: faculty-pg (choosing this category will automatically apply the Faculty Single Page post template) ⁃	Be sure to upload a feature image, as this will display on the faculty directory, and also make sure to check "Hide Feature Image" under post options
+	⁃	Title: Faculty member’s name (this is what will display at the top of the page) ⁃	Category: faculty-pg (choosing this category will automatically apply the Faculty Single Page post template) ⁃	Be sure to upload a feature image, as this will display on the faculty directory and post.
 	⁃	Fill out the corresponding details for your faculty ⁃	When you are done, put whatever details you would like displayed on the faculty directory into the Excerpt area.
 	⁃	For Example: